Enjoy this free printable Forest Scavenger Hunt - a perfect list for your next hiking adventure with kids!

 Which is where I got the inspiration for this week's scavenger hunt (which includes a free printable for you too!)

-Forest Scavenger Hunt
+Forest Scavenger Hunt for Kids

 We love to explore forested areas both close to home and when we're on vacation!
 There's so much to find - plant life, amazing trees and so, so many animals scurring about.